 - They don’t do the work to be attractive.
 They have problems with their teeth/breath, they wear unflattering clothes, or they are overweight or out-of-shape yet they expect others to find them attractive.

-The solution is to get rid of all the above.
+The solution is to get rid of all of the above.
 Here’s how.

 - Entitlement – The day you realize that there are no entitlements in life, is the day you reach adulthood or full maturity.
 In a sense, these things can happen at any age.
 Once you achieve this, your journey to success begins.

-- Negativity – Start feeding your mind with positive things by reading or listen to uplifting books about the importance and benefits of having an optimistic outlook.
+- Negativity – Start feeding your mind with positive things by reading or listening to uplifting books about the importance and benefits of having an optimistic outlook.

 - Arrogance – This will dissolve as self-confidence increases.
 Self-confidence develops by going after goals to the end without letting any fears stop you.
 The most important parts are going forward even though you’re afraid and doing your best to the end.
 The only true failure is not trying and not finishing.
 Start with small, less important goals and build up to the big ones.
 Soon you’ll have an abundance of self-confidence.
 Keep in mind, however, that self-confidence at any stage requires “faith” in yourself and your own abilities.